Medical Information

 • Hypothyroidism if undiagnosed/untreated, may prevent an optimal response to Norditropin®, in particular, the growth response in pediatric patients.
 In patients with GHD, central (secondary) hypothyroidism may first become evident or worsen during somatropin treatment.
 Periodic thyroid function tests and thyroid hormone replacement therapy should be initiated or adjusted when indicated.

 • Slipped capital femoral epiphysis in pediatric patients may occur more frequently in patients with endocrine disorders or in patients undergoing rapid growth.
-Pediatric patients with the onset of a limp or complaints of hip or knee pain should be evaluated.
+Slipped capital femoral epiphysis may lead to osteonecrosis.
+Cases of slipped capital femoral epiphysis with or without osteonecrosis have been reported in pediatric patients with short stature receiving somatropin, including Norditropin®.
+Evaluate pediatric patients receiving Norditropin® with the onset of a limp or complaints of hip or knee pain for slipped capital femoral epiphysis and osteonecrosis and manage accordingly.

 • Progression of preexisting scoliosis in pediatric patients can occur in patients who experience rapid growth.
 Patients with a history of scoliosis should be monitored for progression.